quantumdot/ThackTech/README.md

 runner = ParallelPipelineRunner(pipeline, threads=4)

 #run the pipeline over some samples
-samples = [PipelineSample('sample_'+i, 'mm9', '/path/to/destination') for i in range(5)]
+samples = [PipelineSample('sample_{}'.format(i), 'mm9', '/path/to/destination') for i in range(5)]
 runner.run(samples)
 ```

 ## Pipeline Documentation
 Documenting pipeline and analysis parameters is of the upmost importance.
 Therefore, `AnalysisPipeline` and modules derived from `PipelineModule` offer a `documentation()` method that returns a string documentation of the pipeline or module in question.
-This is also useful for interogating module parameters in and interactive session.
+This is also useful for interrogating module parameters in and interactive session.
 Consider the output of the method call `sleeper.documentation()` in the context of the script above:

 ```
 Sleep